 "I used the Slow 'N' Sear in a competition this past weekend and had no trouble whatsoever keeping the temperature between 225° and 240° for 28 straight hours.
 And the brisket that I cooked on it placed 5th out of 55 teams.
 It's always fun to see the looks on Texans' faces when their $25,000 rig gets trounced by a Weber kettle with a Slow 'N Sear."Alex Hambrick, House Divided BBQ Team

 A buoy meets grill love affair was kindled 65 years ago when Americans fell for a shapely new arrival that forever changed outdoor cooking.
-According to Weber, in 1952 George Stephen, Sr. made a buoy into a revolutionary grill with a domed lid, vents, and legs.
+According to Weber, in 1952 George Stephen, Sr. made a ship's buoy into a revolutionary grill with a domed lid, vents, and legs.
 At the time, few grills had lids, so Weber's design protected food from flies and ash, sealed in moisture and smoky flavor, and most important, allowed the cook to control temperature.

 The essential form and function of the original Weber Kettle remains the same.
 You can buy the stripped down version for about $100, or you can get their deluxe model with gas ignition, a nifty ash collection system, a side table, and charcoal storage for four times the price.

 But some of the best improvements have come by way of third party accessories that make the Kettle better.
 Like adding a state-of-the-art sound system to your grandfather's classic Mustang, they allow you to hack your grill and build a customized powerhouse of a cooker.
 We have a large list of our favorite grill and smoker tools and accessories on this page, but here are some that are just for Kettle lovers.